Skip to main content

 Taxable income is reduced by a personal allowance

-• For the tax years 2022/23 and 2023/24, the basic personal allowance is £12,570.
+• The basic personal allowance is £12,570.

 • The basic personal allowance is reduced for those people earning more than £100,000.
 Where income is more than £100,000, the amount of the allowance is reduced by £1 for every £2 above the limit.